pianomanfrazier/techblog/content/post/exceptions-considered-harmful.md

 This is the `Result` type.
 This is also called the `Maybe` type.

 This thing is baked into the standard library of newer programming languages like Rust and Elm.
 We have [std::result](https://doc.rust-lang.org/std/result/) in Rust and the [Maybe Type](https://guide.elm-lang.org/error_handling/maybe.html) in Elm.
-Most newer languages don't implement exceptions and treat **errors as data** like [Go](https://blog.golang.org/go1.13-errors), [Rust](https://doc.rust-lang.org/book/ch09-00-error-handling.html), and [Elm](https://guide.elm-lang.org/error_handling/).
+Some newer languages don't implement exceptions and treat **errors as data** like [Go](https://blog.golang.org/go1.13-errors), [Rust](https://doc.rust-lang.org/book/ch09-00-error-handling.html), and [Elm](https://guide.elm-lang.org/error_handling/).

 Since this article is using TypeScript, I'm going to use the library [neverthrow](https://github.com/supermacro/neverthrow) but there are others to choose from.
 This will also work in plain JavaScript too.